CmdrAvegan/WiZ-Volume-Visualizer/README.md

    - Dynamic brightness
    - Interpolation
    - Beat and drum break detection
-3. Configure vivid, beat, and drum break color profiles.
+3. Configure vivid, beat, and drum break color profiles using the color picker.
-4. Click **Save Configuration** to save and activate your settings.
-Settings are automatically saved when starting the visualizer.
+4. Click **Apply** to save and activate your settings.

 ---